10maurycy10/10maurycy10.github.io/content/projects/motion_sensor_hacking/index.md

 # A bit of fun, an S-band transmitter:

-The first modification I tried was to remove the capacitor that causes the 20 MHz pulsing, which is actually two 33 pF capacitors in parallel:
+The first modification I tried was to remove the capacitors causing the 20 MHz pulsing:

 ![Image showing which 2 capacitors to remove](cw_tx.png)